 The East Cascades Oak Partnership (ECOP) is a group of people who know and love the Columbia River Gorge and the East Cascades as a place with thriving wildlife, a vibrant economy, and incredible beauty.
 We recognized the importance of Oregon white oak habitats to our quality of life, to a strong economy, and to the well-being of hundreds of species of plants and wildlife with which we share our home.
 We are collaborating to leverage resources, share knowledge, and implement conservation strategies that will help protect vulnerable oak habitats, encouraging more sustainable human interactions with these important resources and improving outcomes for people, oaks and wildlife.

 Our mission is to empower people to make decisions and take actions that improve outcomes for Oregon white oak systems.

-The immediate business of the partnership is to develop a strategic action plan that can help guide partners to effective conservation strategies.
+The immediate business of the partnership was to develop a strategic action plan that can help guide partners to effective conservation strategies.
 This plan is intended to be adaptive, and depending on the nature of the strategies, will require ongoing engagement and coordination between partners.
-For this reason, we anticipate the partnership will survive the planning process and continue into the future as long as it has utility and partners remain engaged.
-The strategic action plan is considering a work period of 25 years, though it too is adaptive and will be responsive to change.
+For this reason, we anticipate the partnership will continue into the future as long as it has utility and partners remain engaged.
+The strategic action plan is considering a work period of 10 years, though it too is adaptive and will be responsive to change.